wwu-webtech/ashlar/source/_docs/patterns/02-molecules/card/card.md

 * card-3col--flex
 * card-4col--flex

-The class card--flex--section-divider can be used to break an element out of the flex container.
+The class full-width can be used to break an element out of the flex container.
 For example, if you have a view using a card flex container, but would like headings as section dividers that span the full width of the container.

 ```
 <div class="card-3col--flex">
-  <h2 class="card--flex--section-divider">Section Heading</h2>
+  <h2 class="full-width">Section Heading</h2>
   <div class="wwu-card"></div>
   <div class="wwu-card"></div>
   <div class="wwu-card"></div>